lacymorrow/rgkit/README.md

 * X-position
 * Y-position

-The development library was provided by the creator of Robotgame.org and is called rgkit, it consists of a Game object which creates the map, spawns the respective 50 'bots per turn and runs each live robot's act() method once for 100 turns, and a Run object which handles loading the game object, rendering game animations and running multiple games if necessary.
+The development library was provided by the creator of Robotgame.org and is called rgkit, it consists of a Game object which creates the map, spawns the respective 50 'bots per turn and runs each live robot's `act()` method once for 100 turns, and a Run object which handles loading the game object, rendering game animations and running multiple games if necessary.
 It also has the ability to run “headless” - without animations.

 The API provided includes the following:
-* method `rg.dist(loc1, loc2)`:
+* `rg.dist(loc1, loc2)`:
   Returns the mathematical distance between two locations.

-* method `rg.wdist(loc1, loc2)`:
+* `rg.wdist(loc1, loc2)`:
   Returns the walking difference between two locations.
 Since robots can't move diagonally, this is dx + dy.
-* method `rg.loc_types(loc)`:
+* `rg.loc_types(loc)`:
   Returns a list of the types of locations that loc is.
 Possible values are:
         * invalid — out of bounds (e.g. (-1, -5) or (23, 66))
         * normal — on the grid
         * spawn — spawn point
         * obstacle — somewhere you can't walk (all the gray squares) This method has no contextual information about the game—obstacle, for example, doesn't know if there's an enemy robot standing on a square, for example.
 All it knows is whether a square is a map obstacle.
 The returned list may contain a combination of these, like `['normal', 'obstacle']`

-method rg.locs_around(loc[, filter_out=None)
+* `rg.locs_around(loc[, filter_out=None)`:
   Returns a list of adjacent locations to loc.
 You can supply a list of location types to filter out as filter_out.
-For example, rg.locs_around(self.location, filter_out=('invalid', 'obstacle')) would give you a list of all locations you can move into.
+For example, `rg.locs_around(self.location, filter_out=('invalid', 'obstacle'))` would give you a list of all locations you can move into.

-method rg.toward(current_loc, dest_loc)
+* `rg.toward(current_loc, dest_loc)`:
   Returns the next point on the way from current_loc to dest_loc.

 constant rg.CENTER_POINT
 The location of the center of the board.

-AttrDict rg.settings
+### AttrDict `rg.settings`
-A special type of dict that can be accessed via attributes that holds game settings. rg.settings.spawn_every how many turns pass between robots being spawned rg.settings.spawn_per_player how many robots are spawned per player rg.settings.robot_hp default robot HP rg.settings.attack_range a tuple (minimum, maximum) holding range of damage dealt by attacks rg.settings.collision_damage damage dealt by collisions rg.settings.suicide_damage damage dealt by suicides rg.settings.max_turns number of turns per game
+A special type of dict that can be accessed via attributes that holds game settings.

+* `rg.settings.spawn_every`
+  how many turns pass between robots being spawned
+* `rg.settings.spawn_per_player`
+  how many robots are spawned per player
+* `rg.settings.robot_hp`
+  default robot HP
+`rg.settings.attack_range`
+  a tuple (minimum, maximum) holding range of damage dealt by attacks
+* `rg.settings.collision_damage`
+  damage dealt by collisions
+* `rg.settings.suicide_damage`
+  damage dealt by suicides
+* `rg.settings.max_turns`
+  number of turns per game

 The Game file was slightly edited in order to provide the global utility object and save it for use by future iterations after every game.
 This is the largest of the speed bottlenecks of running the 'bot.
 A few others are: Looping (3 times) through every 'bot's surrounding location to generate the state, looping through every possible action to choose the one with the highest utility (or lowest threshold), and bubbling and saving state/action data.
 As the amount of utilities grows, so does the amount of time required to execute one game.
 To compensate, some games were run with half as many turns to speed up the learning process.